fourier/ztree/README.md

 ztree
 =====

 Simple text-mode directory tree for Emacs.
+See screenshots below for GUI and the terminal versions of the zterm.

 ![ztree emacsapp](https://github.com/fourier/ztree/raw/screenshots/screenshots/emacs_app.png "Emacs App with Ztree")